 Be Smart, Be Safe

 The top three cancers in India – breast cancer, cervical cancer, and oral cancer are all preventable and treatable.
 Being aware of the causes and early symptoms can go a long way in controlling the disease.
 Remember to see a doctor at the earliest if you notice any cancer-related symptoms.
-This World Cancer Day, make a pledge to help prevent the disease.
+This World Cancer Day, make a pledge to help prevent the disease and safeguard the health of your loved ones.